 I felt teams would benefit from solution-focused language that helps build upon their knowledge and goals.
 That’s when I came up with NOISE:

-When planning a project, you must map out your team’s wants and needs, and understand the roadblocks ahead.
+When planning a project, you must map out your team’s wants and needs and understand the roadblocks ahead.
 The NOISE analysis is a planning technique that looks at what works and what should improve.
 It’s also a format that allows you to explore opportunities you never knew existed.
-Once you have an understanding of NOISE, your team will be more involved and your projects will flourish.
+Once you understand NOISE, your team will be more involved, and your projects will flourish.

 - Flip Chart Paper

 5–20 people are ideal.
 For larger groups, you can break into teams of six or fewer.
 Each team of six works independently and later gets together to share their notes.
 The facilitator can find commonalities in the notes and organize them.
 If you prefer to work in small groups, you can lead a separate series of focus groups with the individual teams.

 At least three hours, but I’ve led this course over multiple days.

 1. Before the meeting, decide on a goal.

 To do this, you may need to send pre-work to the participants.
 Here are some examples of pre-work:

 - Share these eight planning questions and ask them to come prepared to share responses.